‘Housing is a human right’ vs. ‘It’s not safe’

 Fresh Meadows residents rallied on Aug.
 6 in front of the 186th Street Wyndham Garden Hotel to protest its use as a transitional housing facility for formerly incarcerated individuals, but their two biggest concerns — the housing of sex offenders in the neighborhood and the potential for a surge in crime — have been unfounded so far.

-Another concern the protesters shared was that the program will contribute to a rise in crime, but overall crime in the 107th Precinct, which patrols the neighborhood, is down by nearly 14 percent for the past five months when compared to the same time frame in the previous year — there were 348 incidents of the seven index crimes between April and August of 2020 compared to 403 during the same months of 2019.
+Another concern the protesters shared was that the program will contribute to a rise in crime, but overall crime in the 107th Precinct, which patrols the neighborhood, is down by 1.4 percent for the past five months when compared to the same time frame in the previous year — there were 685 incidents of the seven index crimes between April and August of 2020 compared to 695 during the same months of 2019.

-Some of the protesters admitted they would have been more comfortable with the situation if they had been included in the decision-making process — Two months had passed before the community or its elected officials learned that the former inmates were placed in the hotel, leading neighbors to feel as through they’ve been left in the dark since day one.
+Some of the protesters admitted they would have been more comfortable with the situation if they had been included in the decision-making process — two months had passed before the community or its elected officials learned that the former inmates were placed in the hotel, leading neighbors to feel as though they’ve been left in the dark since day one.

 “This went up and no one asked,” said Carmine Sippola, sharing a common anger with neighborhood residents over Mayor de Blasio’s secrecy throughout the process.
 “In a democracy, you sort of feel like you want to be part of the decision making, not like you’re being arbitrarily told, ‘This is what we’re going to do’ ...
 There’s no community.
 No one said to us, ‘What do you think?’”